 Because many of our anxieties can be embedded in our subconscious, rereading what you have written after a journaling session can be really informative - you’re literally reading your mind!
 Journaling helps you understand your experiences more clearly and in return offers a sense of relief.

-If you’re unsure how to get started, we’ve written a blog post on Writing for Wellbeing that will help you take the first step.
+If you’re unsure how to get started, we’ve written a blog post on How to Journal for your Wellbeing that will help you take the first step.

 Sounds so easy, right?
 But if you master it, breathing can be the simplest and quickest way to calm your nervous system.

 When we’re anxious and stressed our breathing speeds up and can become irregular and erratic.
 This is when the sympathetic nervous system kicks in.
 It pumps stress hormones like cortisol into our bloodstream making our heart rate speed up and leaving our bodies a very uncomfortable and scary place to inhabit.
 What we want to do is move our bodies from a sympathetic state into the parasympathetic.
 This is when our breathing and heart rates slow, blood pressure lowers and a sense of calm is restored.

 But how do you do it?
 Getting your body into this state is simply about adjusting the rhythm of your breath and you can do this by making the out breath longer than the in breath.

 A simple tool I use is the 4/6 - breathe in for 4 and out for 6.
 It takes around 3 minutes for this rhythmic breathing to take effect, so I'd try doing it for around 5 minutes.